-- Less risk of penile cancer: The risk of cancer of this nature is lower when the penis is circumcised (source).
+- Less risk of penile cancer: The risk of cancer of this nature is lower when the penis is circumcised.

 The following health conditions can happen in both children and adults:

-- Balanitis: This infection of the glans area of the penis can cause swelling of the foreskin and require circumcision (source).
+- Balanitis: This infection of the glans area of the penis can cause swelling of the foreskin and require circumcision (6).

-- Balanoposthitis: This condition only occurs in uncircumcised males.
+- Balanoposthitis: This condition only occurs in intact males.
 It presents as a red, swollen painful glans and foreskin with a foul discharge.
-It can cause scar tissue and tighten the foreskin (source).
+It can cause scar tissue and tighten the foreskin (7).

-- Phimosis: This condition means the foreskin cannot be retracted over the glans (source).
+- Phimosis: This condition means the foreskin cannot be retracted over the glans (8).

-There are benefits to health which can be gained from circumcision.
-We have touched on some of them briefly, so let’s delve a little deeper.
+There are benefits to health that can be gained from circumcision.

 1. Reduced Risk of Urinary Tract Infection

-Urinary tract infections in infants under a year old are between 10 and 20 times more likely in uncircumcised boys.
-It is one of the most common reasons discussed when parents decide whether to get their son circumcised (source).
+Intact boys under one-year-old are between 10 and 20 times more likely to get a urinary tract infection.
+It is one of the most common reasons discussed when parents decide whether to get their son circumcised (10).

-These infections are caused by bacteria which collect and colonize near the entrance to the urethra.
+These infections are caused by bacteria that collect and colonize near the entrance to the urethra.
 These organisms, like E. coli and Klebsiella, are more likely to be found in higher concentrations when a foreskin is present.
-This is especially the case in infants under six months old (source).
+This is especially the case in infants under six months old (11).

-While the risk is low, these types of infection, particularly when they are recurrent, can lead to kidney problems later in life (source).
+While the risk is low, these types of infection, particularly when they are recurrent, can lead to kidney problems later in life (12).